apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - runc is creating namespaces and Cgroups
 - Kubeadm, Kubelet & kubectl are versioned together
 - There is nothing as a pod.
 You can't see any procss mamed pod, but containers actually exesits
+- If any problems hapened during creation of a pod, you can ` $ service kubelet restart`